Requesting new data

 Disclaimer and limitation of liability

-The Department of Environment, Land, Water and Planning (DELWP) and CSIRO’s Data61 (together, "We") make no representations or warranties, either express or implied, regarding the suitability, reliability, availability, timeliness, accuracy or completeness of any content or product in connection with Digital Twin Victoria.
+The Department of Transport and Planning (DTP) and CSIRO’s Data61 (together, "We") make no representations or warranties, either express or implied, regarding the suitability, reliability, availability, timeliness, accuracy or completeness of any content or product in connection with Digital Twin Victoria.

 We accept no responsibility or liability for the condition or content of any information or services which may appear on any linked websites.